-Instructor: Alexander

-CHM ENG 295Q Special Topics in Chemical Engineering: Advanced Topics in New Product Development 3 Units

-This course is a part of the product development initiative sponsored by the department of chemical engineering.
+Instructor: Alexander Special Topics in Chemical Engineering: Introduction to New Product Development: Read Less [-] CHM ENG 295Q Special Topics in Chemical Engineering: Advanced Topics in New Product Development 3 Units Terms offered: Spring 2018, Spring 2016, Spring 2015 This course is a part of the product development initiative sponsored by the department of chemical engineering.
 The course builds on the coverage in 295P of real-life practices of translating scientific discovery into commercial products.
 We will cover a wide range of advanced product development concepts including technology road maps, decision analysis, six sigma, product portfolio optimization, and best practices for field project management.

-Rules & Requirements

-Prerequisites: Graduate standing or consent of instructor.
-295P

-recommended

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of lecture per week

-Additional Details

-Subject/Course Level: Chemical & Biomolecular Engineering/Graduate

-Grading: Letter grade.

-Instructor: Alexander CHM ENG C295A The Berkeley Lectures on Energy: Energy from Biomass 3 Units After an introduction to the different aspects of our global energy consumption, the course will focus on the role of biomass.
+Special Topics in Chemical Engineering: Advanced Topics in New Product Development: Read More [+] Rules & Requirements Prerequisites: Graduate standing or consent of instructor.
+295P recommended Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Chemical & Biomolecular Engineering/Graduate Grading: Letter grade.
+Instructor: Alexander Special Topics in Chemical Engineering: Advanced Topics in New Product Development: Read Less [-] CHM ENG C295A The Berkeley Lectures on Energy: Energy from Biomass 3 Units Terms offered: Fall 2015, Fall 2014, Fall 2013 After an introduction to the different aspects of our global energy consumption, the course will focus on the role of biomass.
 The course will illustrate how the global scale of energy guides the biomass research.
 Emphasis will be places on the integration of the biological aspects (crop selection, harvesting, storage, and distribution, and chemical composition of biomass) with the chemical aspects to convert biomass to energy.
 The course aims to engage students in state-of-art research.
-Rules & Requirements Prerequisites: BIOLOGY 1A; Chemistry 1B or 4B, Mathematics 1B Repeat rules: Repeatable when topic changes with consent of instructor.
+The Berkeley Lectures on Energy: Energy from Biomass: Read More [+] Rules & Requirements Prerequisites: Biology 1A; Chemistry 1B or 4B, Mathematics 1B Repeat rules: Repeatable when topic changes with consent of instructor.
 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Chemical & Biomolecular Engineering/Graduate Grading: Letter grade.